Top African football official faces world war crimes court - Journal du Cameroun

 The ICC said Ngaissona was extradited “pursuant to an ICC arrest warrant for crimes against humanity and war crimes allegedly committed in the Central African Republic.”

-Ngaissona, who is head of the CAR’s football association, was controversially elected to executive board of the CAF general assembly in February.
+Ngaissona, who is head of the CAR’s football association, was elected to the executive board of the CAF general assembly in February.

 The militia are accused of a host of human rights abuses including mass killings and mutilations.